natevw/fermata-chargify/README.md

 ## Setup

-This is a standard [Fermata plugin](https://github.com/natevw/fermata#plugins), so please see that documentation or take a look at the the [Fermata CouchDB plugin docs](https://github.com/natevw/fermata-couchdb#setup) for example setup.
+This is a standard [Fermata plugin](https://github.com/natevw/fermata#plugins), so please see that documentation for complete background.
+Due to the sensitive API key, this plugin is recommended *only* for server-side usage (e.g. **not** in browser or Electron app…).

+After your preferred equivalent of `npm install fermata fermata-chargify`, register this plugin e.g.:

+    var fermata = require('fermata');
+    fermata.registerPlugin('chargify', require('fermata-chargify'));

+Then you can use `fermata.chargify(…)` to create instances of one or more Chargify API subdomains.

 ## Example usage

-Here's what using this plugin can look like:
+Here's what using this plugin can look like after it is set up:

-    // (boilerplate plugin setup)
-    var fermata = require('fermata'),
-        _chargify_plugin = require('fermata-chargify');
-    f.registerPlugin('chargify', _chargify_plugin);

-    // example usage(s) once imported
     var site = fermata.chargify("my-site", "secret key");

     site.subscriptions.get(function(e, d) {